 The pros and cons of renting or buying property in the UK and other factors that could affect your impending move.
 [Contributed by Broadband Choices]

 Thinking of moving to the UK, but clueless about where to start?
 Here’s the good news: you’re not alone.
-Every year, thousands of people relocate to Britain and come face-to-face with unseen costs, unreliable estate agents and — of course — mountains of paperwork.
+Every year, thousands of people relocate to Britain and face unforeseen costs, unreliable estate agents, and mountains of paperwork.
 Making the process simpler is all about narrowing down what kind of property you’re looking for and deciding whether you want to rent or buy.

 Renting can be a brilliant option for less financially stable people who aren’t certain about where they want to be.
-It’s also less time-consuming than buying, and good properties can often be found posted directly to sites like Gumtree by current tenant or owners.
+It’s also less time-consuming than buying.
+Good properties are often available directly on sites like Gumtree by current tenant or owners.
 Removing the need to go through an agency can make the process a lot quicker and easier.

-Another key benefit to renting is that you’ll have a landlord who will be liable for damages to the property not caused by yourself.
+Another key benefit to renting is that you’ll have a landlord who’s liable for damages to the property.
 Best of all, renting allows you to try out an area without putting too much on the line.
-When renting a property in the UK, particularly in a busy city like London, it’s often easy to get hold of short-term leases or rolling contracts with short-notice periods.
+When renting in the UK, particularly in a busy city like London, it’s often easy to get hold of short-term leases or rolling contracts with short-notice periods.

 The flipside to the ease and convenience of renting a property in the UK is a lack of stability.
 While a good landlord can be the stuff of dreams, a bad one can have you tearing your hair out.
-Phone calls can be ignored, repairs not dealt with, and tenancies cut short without more than a few weeks’ notice (for this reason, it’s really important to research your rights as a tenant before you move).
-Avoiding a dodgy landlord can often be done by going through an agency.
-However, this often comes with added hassle and fees.
+Phone calls can be ignored, repairs not dealt with, and tenancies cut short without more than a few weeks’ notice; for this reason, it’s really important to research your rights as a tenant before you move.
+Avoiding a dodgy landlord is often possible by going through an agency.
+However, this often comes with added hassles and fees.
 If you’re renting over a long period, you should also prepare yourself for rent hikes.

 Non-UK residents may be concerned about getting hold of a mortgage, but it’s not as difficult as you might think.
-You aren’t required to have a UK credit rating — although it can be helpful — and there are plenty of banks that will help you out with the process and offer competitive rates.
-Once you secure a mortgage, you have the satisfaction of knowing that every payment you make is being fed back into your own home and the house or flat will be yours permanently — after you’ve paid it off completely.
+You aren’t required to have a UK credit rating, although it can be helpful.
+There are plenty of banks that will help you out with the process and offer competitive rates.
+Once you secure a mortgage, you know that every payment you make is being fed back into your own home.
+After all, the house or flat will be yours permanently after you’ve paid it off completely.
 In some cases, a mortgage can also work out cheaper than renting.

-First off, buying a home is always going to be more complicated and drawn out than renting.
+First off, buying a home is always more complex than renting.
 If you’re kick-starting the process from another country, you’ll most likely have to rely on an agency based in the UK, which equates to fees.

 Buying a home is also not always a guaranteed investment.
 House prices can fall, and if they do while you’re still paying off your mortgage, you may not be able to sell (if the value of your home is less than the amount of mortgage remaining).
 Rising interest rates will lead to a rise in your mortgage payments, and any damages to your home will need to be paid out of your own pocket.